atoponce/deckware/README.md

 # Deckware
-Deckware returns a 224-bit random number representing the shuffle in a 52-card deck of standard playing cards.
+Deckware is a 224-bit randomness extractor, returning the randomness in the shuffle of a 52-card deck of standard playing cards.
 It's inspired by [Pokerware][1], which is in turn inspired by [Diceware][2].
 However, Deckware does not ship a word list.
 Instead, it returns a 224-bit hexadecimal string for you do do with as you please.
 One use could be converting that hexadecimal string into a 14-word [Niceware passphrase][3].

 [1]: https://github.com/skeeto/pokerware
 [2]: https://diceware.com